-As buyers become more sophisticated, so do we.
-As marketers, the methods we use to enable our sales teams are evolving.
+As buyers become more sophisticated, so do marketers.
+The methods we use to enable our sales teams are evolving.
 Sales representatives now have to demonstrate value at every phase of the buyer’s journey.
 This is often done on the fly, based on needs discovered while mid-conversation with prospects.
-It’s all a bit daunting, but we’re here to tell you that you are capable of keeping up with this ever-changing system.
-In fact, it’s likely you’ve been doing this your whole life, and you don’t even know it.
-Think back to your very first successful business…

 Know the Market